saitoha/tanasinn/README.md

 This is supported on Windows(XP/Vista/7) + Cygwin / Mac / Linux / FreeBSD.

-For more information, See http://zuse.jp/tanasinn/index.html.
+For more information, See http://saitoha.github.com/tanasinn/

-Requirement
+Requirements
 -------------

 - Posix environment